How To Port TWRP For MediaTek Android Devices

 5. Resize partitions

-6. Repair or change file system
+6. Repair or change the file system

 7. Wipe individual partitions